-This website offers a Learning Programme about the Viable System Model, Viplan Method and Methodology, management cybernetics, enterprise complexity management, organizational learning, information management, variety engineering, communications and systems thinking.
-It offers conceptual and practical papers, videos and other materials produced by Syncho Research over many years.
-Old, but relevant, and new materials are uploaded regularly.
-We are pleased to receive users’ POSTS with comments and contributions.
+This website offers a learning programme to deal with problematic situations supported by the Viable System Model, the Viplan Method and the Viplan Methodology.
+Together they help with management cybernetics, enterprise complexity management, organizational learning, information management, variety engineering, communications and systems thinking.
+It offers conceptual and practical papers, about Syncho Research activities over the years.
+It includes old and recent materials.

-COVID-19 has been critical to humanity over the last few years, in which we have had to make significant developments in the management of social issues and in particular of complexity.
-During this time Syncho has made contributions to this management, with the development of methodologies and models for complexity management.
+COVID-19 has been critical to humanity over the last few years, in which we have had to make significant developments in the management of social issues and in particular of their complexity.
+During this time, we have made contributions to this management, which are reported in this website.
+Issues included are:

 - Managing the complexity of COVID 19

 - Organisational developments, following the work of Humberto Maturana,

 - Dealing with Global issues, starting from local decisions related to collaboration among nation-states, collaboration with superstates such as the European Union and their interactions with global empires such as the USA and China; these are collaborative activities towards overcoming the Westphalia Dilemma (see paper)

 - Development of an economic model starting from the Cybersyn Project in Chile.